PAIR-code/what-if-tool/website/src/learn.md

 ## Conducting analysis in the What-If Tool

-Tutorials that cover basic tool use and provide step-by-step instructions on how to use specific WIT features, such as editing a datapoint.
+Tutorials that cover how to use the What-If Tool for higher-level analysis.

 {% include partials/tutorial-link-element c-title: "Understanding Performance Metrics For Classifiers", link: "/learn/tutorials/classifier-performance",
 c-copy: "A brief overview of performance metrics for classification-based models." %}